 FAQs

 - Can I use another type of rice?
-Yes, adjust water slightly
+For best results, use the long-grain white rice listed.

 - Do I need to cook cabbage long?
 No, just until tender